BlowMindStyle/BlowMindStyle/Docs/Part1_createYourOwnStyle.md

 The code became a little prettier.

-In this article, you learned how to add and apply styles.
-In the [next article](Part2_createATheme.md), you will learn how to create a theme for application and how to propagate the environment through view controller hierarchy.
+In this section, you learned how to add and apply styles.
+In the [next section](Part2_createATheme.md), you will learn how to create a theme for application and how to propagate the environment through view controller hierarchy.

 Completed code for current section you can find in **Starter_Completed/1/** folder.